-- Enquiring of management, the Mid and West Fire and Rescue Authority's Head of Internal Audit and those charged with governance, including obtaining and reviewing supporting documentation relating to Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
-As part of this discussion, I identified potential for fraud via the posting of unusual journals; - Obtaining an understanding of Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund's framework of authority as well as other legal and regulatory frameworks that Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund's operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund; and
+- Enquiring of management, the Mid and West Wales Fire and Rescue Authority's Internal Auditors (provided by Carmarthenshire County Council) and those charged with governance, including obtaining and reviewing supporting documentation relating to Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund's policies and procedures concerned with: - identifying, evaluating and complying with laws and regulations and whether they were aware of any instances of non-compliance; - detecting and responding to the risks of fraud and whether they have knowledge of any actual, suspected or alleged fraud; and - the internal controls established to mitigate risks related to fraud or non-compliance with laws and regulations. - Considering as an audit team how and where fraud might occur in the financial statements and any potential indicators of fraud.
+As part of this discussion, I identified potential for fraud via the posting of unusual journals; - Obtaining an understanding of Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund's framework of authority as well as other legal and regulatory frameworks that Mid and West Wales Fire and Rescue Authority operates in, focusing on those laws and regulations that had a direct effect on the financial statements or that had a fundamental effect on the operations of Mid and West Wales Fire and Rescue Authority and Mid and West Wales Fire and Rescue Authority's Firefighters Pension Fund.

-Obtaining an understanding of related party relationships.
+• Obtaining an understanding of related party relationships.